-Neil Campbell is an experimental musician known for his Astral Social Club solo project and for being a member of Vibracathedral Orchestra and a long time player in the UK noise underground.
-Robert Horton got his start in the San Francisco punk-noise act The Appliances and the eclectic Plateau Ensemble.
-After a musical hiatus he returned in the oughts collaborating often with Tom Carter, Loren Chasse, and members of Yellow Swans, as well as releasing solo material under his own name and the moniker of egghatcher.
+Robert Horton got his start in 1979 in the San Francisco punk-noise act The Appliances and the eclectic Plateau Ensemble.
+After a musical hiatus he returned in the '00s collaborating often with Tom Carter, Loren Chasse, and members of Yellow Swans, as well as releasing solo material under his own name and the moniker of egghatcher.

 Although Campbell and Horton never met in person, they were both on the Jeweled Antler mailing list.
-Both musicians are ridiculously prolific and prone to collaboration and they got to talking disco, as an antidote to all the folk chatter.
+Both musicians are ridiculously prolific and prone to collaboration and they got to talking disco.
 Campbell says, "Robert TOLD me in an email 'one day we'll make a disco record together'... who was I to argue?"
 As far as the end result being disco, Horton notes "we failed at that."